We want people with business excellence.

 The terms of the programme require that the companies remain headquartered and incorporated in Cornwall for five years after incorporation.
 Although this doesn’t entirely preclude the directors living elsewhere, you and your investors will naturally want to ensure that such an arrangement will be in the best interests of your company.

-If you are entering the UK to join Launchpad under a Student Route visa, then you’ll need to transition to a Start-Up visa towards the end of the first year, or at the start of year 2.
+If you are entering the UK to join Launchpad under a Student Route visa, then you’ll need to transition to a Start-Up visa towards the end of the first year, or at the start of year two.
 Continuing with the Launchpad programme will be dependent on securing this visa transition.

 We expect Launchpad company founders from outside the UK to make every effort to remain located with the company past the first year, but cannot guarantee immigration status to make that possible.
 Therefore securing a transition to a Startup visa may be necessary for those founders to continue with the programme, and the company.